 - Restrictions on dividend distribution

-The RBI has prohibited all the commercial banks, including the cooperative ones, from distributing any dividends from the profits earned in the financial year 2019-20, which ended on 31st March 2020.
+Under the stimulus package, the RBI has prohibited all the commercial banks, including the cooperative ones, from distributing any dividends from the profits earned in the financial year 2019-20, which ended on 31st March 2020.
 This restriction would be in place until further notice and would be reviewed on 30th September 2020, after taking into consideration the financial condition of the banks as of September 2020.

 - Measures for NBFCs